Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Nutrients that affect cancer growth

-The research in this section has been highly influenced by a March 2020 paper Dietary modifications for cancer therapy by MIT Professor David Sabatini in the prestigious journal Nature.
+The research in this section has been highly influenced by a March 2020 paper, Dietary Modifications for Cancer Therapy, by MIT Professor David Sabatini in the prestigious journal Nature.
 We are incredibly excited to be able to apply Sabatini’s analysis of cancer pathways and mechanisms using nutritional optimisation.

-Rather than thinking in terms of individual nutrients or supplements, our database of recipes enables us to use a multicriteria analysis to prioritise recipes that contain specific nutrients in the context of whole foods that, beyond the essential vitamins and minerals, provides a broad range of beneficial compounds.
+Rather than thinking in terms of individual nutrients or supplements, our database of recipes enables us to use a multicriteria analysis to prioritise recipes that contain specific nutrients in the context of whole foods that, beyond the essential vitamins and minerals, provide a broad range of beneficial compounds.

 Glutamine